 Brand deals and partnerships

-Brand deals and partnerships are one of the most popular ways for content creators to make money.
-If your content and brand voice align with a brand partner’s vibe and mission, they could pay you to promote their products or services.
+Brand deals and partnerships are one of the most popular ways for content creators to make money: 69% of content creators say it’s their best revenue source.
+If your content and brand voice align with a brand’s vibe and mission, they might pay you to promote their products or services.

-First things first, you want to make sure that whatever brand you partner with is a good fit.
-Whatever you promote on your platform should be authentic to you and your brand.
-Otherwise, you run the risk of alienating your audience, lowering the level of successful sales for your brand sponsor, and ultimately coming off as a sellout.
+Before you jump in, make sure the brand you want to work with is a good fit.
+Whatever you promote on your platform should be authentic to you and your content.
+Otherwise, you run the risk of alienating your audience as a sellout.

 If the answer is yes to all of the above, then you’re on the right track!